 Google seems to be measuring the tone these guys are writing in based on links, phrases, and picture count.
 It also can tell if it’s an RSS feed shot out by an email service.

 Well Michael’s and Amy’s of course!
 But which one made the touchdown?

 When it comes to email, fashion is a bad thing.

-I love all of these guys and they share some very helpful information.
+I love all of these folks and they share some very helpful information.
 Michael is who got me into blogging and Amy is who got me into Facebook advertising.
-All very good information provided by these guys.
+All very good information provided by these folks.
 Just wanted to show how easy it is to trigger Google into placing your emails into other tabs; tabs that are hardly ever clicked on.

 For spammers that’s okay, but not these guys.
 Hopefully they’ll change their format, because I love their stuff and want to see it in my primary.